Most Terrifying Places in America

-Most Terrifying Places in America was an American paranormal documentary television series that premiered on October 9, 2009 on the Travel Channel as a stand-alone special.
+Most Terrifying Places in America is an American paranormal documentary television series that premiered on October 9, 2009, on the Travel Channel as a stand-alone special.
 The special was subsequently broken down into an episodic series.
 Each episode featured the legends and stories of several reportedly haunted locations throughout America.

 In October 2018, a five-episode special series aired on the Travel Channel which gave the show episode titles instead of numbered volumes.

 Synopsis

-The series was narrated by Mason Pettit.
-Each episode started off showing haunted "hotspots" on a map of the United States.A particular haunted location was then selected by each of the series' "ghost hunters," and investigated by them and their team.
-Paranormal investigators, historians, psychics, and mediums all presented commentary on these sites.
-Historical footage was often shown, and any eyewitnesses interviewed.
-The show reported on the paranormal as told from purported personal encounters with the supernatural.
-At the beginning of each episode a parental advisory was shown: "Warning: What you are about to see may be too extreme for the young, the impressionable, and the faint of heart.
+The series is narrated by Mason Pettit.
+Each episode start off showing haunted "hotspots" on a map of the United States.
+A particular haunted location is then selected by each of the series' "ghost hunters", and investigated by them and their team.
+Paranormal investigators, historians, psychics, and mediums all present commentary on these sites.
+Historical footage is often shown, and any eyewitnesses interviewed.
+The show reports on the paranormal as told from purported personal encounters with the supernatural.
+At the beginning of each episode, a parental advisory is shown: "Warning: What you are about to see may be too extreme for the young, the impressionable, and the faint of heart.
 Parental discretion is advised."